Friday, October 28, 2005

 indirect incitement?
 Clearly Eck and others would be willing to use any means

-to defend the 1st Amendment, from their own government - are
+necessary to defend the 1st Amendment, from their own government - are

 others not allowed to use any means necessary to fight for